sonarypt/vertaal/README.md

 ## vertaal - Python command line tools for English learner

 __Usage__: `./en_en.py [english word]` for its meaning with detail examples.

 __Example__:
 ```bash
 ./en_en.py best
 ```
-And you get this output
+And you get this output, with examples in blue text (if your terminal support color).
 <pre>
 <b> adjective, superl. of  good with  better as compar.</b>
 1    of the highest quality, excellence, or standing: